DarielPereira/IRSassisted_NonOrthogonal_SISO_Optimization/README.md

-# Diagonal IRS optimization
+# IRS-assisted Non-orthogonal SISO communication optimization

 ## Versions:
     # 20250303:
         # Added:
-            # Code of Nacho for Non-orthogonal SISO is translated from Matlab to Python.
+            # Code for Non-orthogonal SISO is translated from Matlab to Python.
             # The script SampleGeneration.py is used to generate samples for the training of
                 the neural network.
 The best performance are obtained when generating all the samples from a single setup.